seebs/baggotry/ReadMe.txt

 Modifiers like "-c category" or "name" are added to the filter, as :includes by default, or as :requires (-r) or :excludes (-x).
 See LibBaggotry for explanations.

+[-beiw] specify bank, equipment, inventory, and wardrobe items; if you don't specify any of these, the default is bank and inventory.

 The default is just to dump the list of items found.
 The interesting part is the -S (stack) option.
 This tries to move things into stacks of